About

 Action Canada is an independent, non-partisan and non-profit organization and charity based in Ontario, Canada and led by Action Canada Alumni.

 In 2017, Action Canada and the Public Policy Forum joined forces to expand Canada’s top accelerator of new leaders.
-Together we deliver the Action Canada Fellowship, a 10-month public policy leadership program that aims to enhance emerging leaders’ understanding of the country and public policy choices for the future.
+Together we deliver the Action Canada Fellowship, a 10-month leadership program that aims to enhance emerging leaders’ understanding of the country and public policy choices for the future.

 History